 On November 2nd, 2017 I contacted Geek Squad to make a claim.
 Although not (necessary) to the story, I needed a new phone as the one I am using is blacking out, freezing up and the volume is shot.

 November 8th, 2017 morning, the “new” phone still had not arrived.
 I call Geek Squad to inquire.
 The CSR looks into my file, gives me a UPS tracking number and says “Your phone will be sent out today”.
-I say Excuse me?
+I say excuse me?
 To say I flew off the handle would be an understatement.
-You see, this is not the first, nor the second and not even the THIRD time I have had an issue with Geek Squad.
+You see, this is not the first, second nor even the THIRD time I have had an issue with Geek Squad.